 6. Stop Making Meaningless Affirmations

 Many people try to jump to the happy thought directly from the unhappy thought.
 So instead of thinking “I’m so unfit, but I am now exercising and I’m getting fitter every day,” they’ll think “I’m fit”.
 They jumped from “I’m so unfit” to “I’m fit”.

 The problem is that usually those affirmations and “happy thoughts” are not really happy thoughts.
 They instead make you unhappy.
 Why?
 Because you don’t believe them.

 If you believe you’re unfit, you cannot fool yourself into believing you are fit.
 However, you can believe that you can get fit.

 And that’s why the “but” technique works so marvelously.
 Just like the “what if” technique, it accepts where you are, but shows you the road ahead.

-So, what’s a negative thought that you can turn into a positive one with the simple use of a “but”?
-How will you start training your brain to be happy today?
+Identify your negative thought that you can turn into a positive one with the simple use of a “but” now.
+Today is the day you can start training your brain to be happy!

 - 10 Practical Tips To Make Positive Thinking Your Habit